lujanfernaud/ruby-chess/README.md

 Chess command line game in Ruby for [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project).

+It may be run with `ruby play.rb`

-This is a work in progress.
+*This is a work in progress.*

 ## TO-DO

-- AI
+- Implement AI